 Wallingford Public Library offers passes to a wide variety of local museums, zoos, aquariums, historical sites, and other experiences.
 These passes allow free or discounted admission depending on the attraction.

-Due to the COVID-19 pandemic, many museums have adjusted their hours and admissions policies.
+Many museums have adjusted their hours and admissions policies.
 Please call the museum or visit their website to verify their operating hours and that they are accepting library discount passes before your visit.